Archive for the ‘Science’ Category

 I hate to be the one who says “I told you so” but when the pointed commentary fits ;-)

-The news wires are carrying, today, this story about research showing a correlation between obesity and gut flora.
+The news wires are carrying, today, a story about research showing a correlation between obesity and gut flora.

 They aren’t sure what the relationship means, yet.
-Specifically, nobody knows if, say, innoculating the gut with certain strains of microbe could promote weight loss.
+Specifically, nobody knows if, say, inoculating the gut with certain strains of microbe could promote weight loss.

 But at least they’re finally acknowledging that gut microbes play a role in human health.
 Kind of like what the alt health crowd has been saying for, oh, thirty-odd years now?